 small, Legendary Music Label Signs Future Chopin Competition Winner, Krystian Zimmerman, past winner of the Chopin Competition photograph by Anna Kaczmarz/Dziennik Polski/Reporter/East News, zimerman krystian portret en_6144067.jpg

-DG, the oldest record company in Europe, is taking a leap of faith: it’s already signed the winner of the 2015 International Chopin Piano Competition, two months ahead of the finals.
+DG, the oldest record company in the world, is taking a leap of faith: it’s already signed the winner of the 2015 International Chopin Piano Competition, two months ahead of the finals.

 Deutsche Grammophon (DG) believes that the world’s next great classical pianist could be discovered in October in Warsaw.
 The unique arrangement to release a recording from an as yet unidentified artist is part of a new creative partnership between DG and the Fryderyk Chopin Institute.

 Announced at a press conference in Warsaw on Wednesday 12th August, the partnership will be officially launched in October at the 17th International Chopin Piano Competition.

 The bold new strategic partnership will connect global audiences with Chopin’s music and the best of the International Chopin Piano Competition.
 An album of the winner’s performances at the competition will be released on 6 November, just two weeks after the recording of those piano recitals.
 This will be followed by a high-profile international PR and marketing campaign for the 2015 winner’s album.

 The initiative will be the start of a strategic collaboration between the Fryderyk Chopin Institute, organiser of one of the world’s most prestigious classical music competitions, and DG, the leading label for classical music, that will promote the Polish composer and highly-talented interpreters of his works.
 The pairing is also a boost for the Chopin Competition, which has been overshadowed in recent years by the revitalised Tchaikovsky contest in Russia.